bluebbberry/Fediwards/README.md

 node .\index.js "https://mastodon.social" "MY_TOKEN"
 ````

+Congratulations!
 Now you should be all set and able to post to your Mastodon account with Sidekick.